ebruchez/public/Papers.md

 - 2014-04-08: Pause ’n’ Play: Formalizing Asynchronous C♯ (2012)
     - The async/await construct is being implemented in many programming languages: Scala, JavaScript, Dart.
 C# did it first, and I was curious to read what the original designers had to say about it.
 This paper is about formalizing async/await mainly, but there is a good section about the history of the idea, referred to by @headinthebox.
 - 2014-03-05: [Dynamic Code Evolution for Java (2010)](http://ssw.jku.at/Research/Papers/Wuerthinger10a/Wuerthinger10a.pdf)
+    - The authors of the paper came up with quite interesting solutions to dynamically reload code in the JVM.
+    - I think that the team was hired by Oracle years ago, and it is very frustrating that to this day, hone of this seems to have made it to the standard JVM.
 - 2014-02-09: [Document Restoration Using 3D Shape (1998)](https://www.comp.nus.edu.sg/~brown/pdf/iccv01_brown.pdf)
     - I was interested in seeing whether there were algorithm to properly deskew scans.
 I still haven't found something reasonable.
 - 2014-01-22: [When Intentions go Public (2009)](http://www.psych.nyu.edu/gollwitzer/09_Gollwitzer_Sheeran_Seifert_Michalski_When_Intentions_.pdf)
+    - The main idea of this paper is that if you go public with your plans, you are less likely to go through with them.
+    - I read the article in order to understand better how it reaches these conclusions.
+    - I came out of it as skeptical as I was initially, because the sample of people surveyed is very small, the study is very narrow, and the effect is small.
+In my view, this barely qualify as science, and we should be careful not to extrapolate the results.
+    - If anything, this study should encourage further, more serious studies.
 - 2014-01-08: [On Proof and Progress in Mathematics (1993)](http://arxiv.org/pdf/math/9404236v1.pdf)